capacity

 常見錯誤

-The bottle has a big capacity
+The theater has a capacity for 800 people.

-The meeting room is at full capacity.
+The factory is working at full capacity.

 2.名詞B2